 Summary – A Reborn Ship with Tons of Activities

-The refurbished Navigator of the Seas feels like a brand new ship even though it’s over 18 years old.
+The refurbished Navigator of the Seas feels like a brand new ship even though it’s over 20 years old.
 It’s one of the better ships out there for people who like many options onboard to keep busy.
 While it’s smaller than Royal Caribbean’s Oasis Class of ships, it’s still a relatively large ship with plenty to keep you entertained.
+It has many of the Royal Caribbean staples like the 3 story-promenade with cafes and shops, the FlowRider, kid’s clubs, climbing walls, casino, and more.
 If you want a relaxing atmosphere with peace and quiet, though, there are other ships out there that might be better suited to you.

 See all the facts and figures about the Navigator of the Seas:

 How does the Navigator of the Seas stack up against other ships?